aldomatus/flask-sqlachemy_postgresql_rest-api/README.md

     return jsonify({'message': 'Welcome to my API'})
 ```

-   3. The following decorated function uses the POST method.
+   7. The following decorated function uses the POST method.
 "Used to send HTML form data to the server.
 The data received by the POST method is not cached by the server."[1]
 The following decorated function uses the POST method.
 The most common method.
 A GET message is send, and the server returns data.
-In our example we receive the data sent wi
+In our example we receive with request the title and the description which we save in two variables that are sent to the Task class and then we make an instance that we will save inside new_task.
+Finally with session add we add to the database and save with commit, we return the new task with the help of task_schema.

 ```python